BogdanovTimm/NotesOblivion/💻 IT/C/Functions/Parameters.md

 #                  Generics

 Constraints:
+- The type expressions in a `_Generic()` expression should only be unqualified types:
+    - no array types
+    - no function types
+    - no pointer to VLA

+Code:
 ```C
 inline void functionWithGeneric(unsigned int given1, unsigned int given2) {
     // Very good function body for unsigned ints